I'm A Celebrity 2020 start time – here's when UK-based series will air on ITV

 Here's everything you need to know about the 20th series of I'm A Celebrity...
 Get Me Out of Here!

-I’m A Celebrity 2020 is in full swing and viewers are delighted to have the most challenging and gruesome show back on TV.
+As we approach one week in the castle, I’m A Celebrity 2020 is in full swing and viewers are thrilled with the series, which has undergone a bit of a make-over.

-The I’m A Celebrity 2020 line-up is settling in to life in Gwyrch Castle in North Wales, and as they get to grips with life in the basic accommodation, the Bushtucker Trials are about to get very real.
+The I’m A Celebrity 2020 line-up is pretty tight-knit at the moment with them all performing well in trials and daily tasks.

-Tonight, Vernon Kay will retch as he attempts to eat some pretty nasty dishes, which comes after Jordan North’s hilarious attempt at the Viper Vaults.
+That could be set to change tonight, as Mo Farah takes on his first solo challenge and there’ll also be a live Bushtucker Trial just to mix things up some more.

-We may even meet Kiosk Cledwyn this evening, who will replace his Australian counterpart, Kiosk Keith.
+We’re sure to see new favourite, Kiosk Cledwyn, who replaces his Australian counterpart, Kiosk Kevin, but will any of the campmates get any delicacies from him today?

-Despite several I’m A Celebrity changes to ensure the series can go ahead in the pandemic, viewers are loving the show already, and the new I’m A Celebrity filming location is proving to be a winner as well.
+There have been several I’m A Celebrity changes to ensure the series can go ahead safely in light of the global pandemic, and mainly, the new I’m A Celebrity filming location in Gwrych Castle, north Wales.

 As we settle into camp, we’ve got your ultimate guide to I’m A Celebrity 2020 below.
 Read on for more.